esteban-Bayern25/ECE5565_E2EE_Project/resources/README.md

-# Documentation
+# Project Documentation
-This is for documentaion any resources you may find alongside doing the project
+This folder contains documentation and resources relevant to the project.
+Use it to store and reference articles, specifications, or guides that support your implementation and research process.

-# Links
+# Reference Links

-These links will need to be converted to IEEE once we are on writing the paper
+These resources provide background information and technical details useful for understanding end-to-end encryption in WebRTC and related technologies.

 - https://medooze.medium.com/sframe-js-end-to-end-encryption-for-webrtc-f9a83a997d6d
 - https://millicast.medium.com/secure-frames-sframes-end-to-end-media-encryption-with-webrtc-98f1506d09eb